Directed by: Jennifer Kent.

 Starring: Essie Davis, Noah Wiseman, Daniel Henshall, Hayley McElhinnery

 When this film was released in 2014, it came as an unexpected breath of fresh air in a rapidly stagnating genre, an original and boldly delivered creeper with an old school visual flair to match its considerable horror chops and made a modest $7.5 million off a $2 million budget, not bad for a self penned independent film from a new director.

-The Babadook is a fantastic modern horror, well written, conceived and shot by debut director Kent and full of the prerequisite chills one would expect and testament to changing attitudes to horror in recent years of becoming much more thoughtful and considered affairs.
+The Babadook is a fantastic modern horror.
+It’s well written, conceived and shot by debut director Kent and full of the prerequisite chills one would expect.
+The film is also a testament to changing attitudes in horror in recent years of becoming much more thoughtful and considered affairs.
 If you are a lover of horror cinema and haven’t checked it out, for god sake, LET.
 IT.
 IN!